- Campus Conflict Workshop Series

 This session will help you learn how to coach others through difficult communication challenges and conflict situations.
 Rather than “fixing” the problem for them, you can employ communication and conflict coaching strategies to assist them in managing their own conflicts, building their communication skills, and achieving their goals.

-In this interactive session we will do the following:
+In this interactive online session we will do the following:

 - Examine why “fixing” other people’s conflicts is rarely effective.